17 Feb My dog is coughing, can dogs get the flu?

 Another way to lessen the chances of the virus spreading to your dog is by keeping the areas they frequent as clean as possible.
 Infected dogs that are coughing and sneezing may spread the virus via their mucus.
 If your dog sniffs a surface that may have become exposed or contaminated, they can inhale the virus.
 Extra attention to cleaning when your dog is sick will decrease the potential for contamination.

 If you have questions about dog flu, wonder if your dog is at risk or if the vaccination is needed/appropriate for your dog, have a conversation with a veterinarian.
 Veterinarians do advocate for this vaccine in areas deemed an “epidemic outbreak”.
-They will help you decide the best way to protect your best friend!
+Get started with an online vet chat and they will help you decide the best way to protect your best friend!